 8. Reset Captivate preferences

 One of the most common ‘fixes’ for a wide array of issues entails renaming or deleting a specific hidden folder buried deep within your user profile.
 This folder happens to be the one that stores all of the data relevant to the options you select under Preferences and Workspaces inside Captivate.
-Unfortunately, Captivate’s preference data seems to be easily corrupted, leading to a wide variety of issues discussed in the Troubleshooting Adobe Captivate e-books.
+Unfortunately, Captivate’s preference data seems to be easily corrupted, leading to a wide variety of issues.

 The Preferences folder is not named 'Preferences'!